 Posted by: Kaplan Schweser

 The biggest question is how these changes will affect preparing for the exam.
 The short answer is that it shouldn’t.
-The volume of information in the curriculum is not being reduced, and the consistent pass rate of 43% over the last several sittings shows that the Institute is committed to upholding a rigorous standard of testing.
-It would be a mistake to think that a more frequent computer-based exam will be in some ways easier to pass.
+The volume of information in the curriculum is not being reduced, and the consistent pass rate of 41-43% over the last several sittings shows that the Institute is committed to upholding a rigorous standard of testing.
+It would be a mistake to think that a more frequent computer-based exam with fewer questions will be in some ways easier to pass.

 Good news!
-The fastest path to earning the CFA charter is to sit for the June 2020 or December 2020 exam and then sit for Level II in June 2021.
+In most cases, the fastest and least complicated path to earning the CFA charter is to sit for the June 2020 or December 2020 exam and then sit for Level II in June 2021.
 Waiting until the first window in 2021 means that you must wait nearly a year and a half to sit for Level II and another year for Level III.
 Our June 2020 study packages can help you get started.

 Have your voice heard as a published guest writer in our blog.